mtcouvi/fastq2EZbakR/docs/output.md

 * If RSEM is used to quantify isoform abundances, its output will be located in the `results/rsem/` directory.

 There are several temporary files that are deleted once the steps requiring them finish running.
-These include:

 **Temporary files**